salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## Custom actions

-Route MAY expose addition non-standard HTTP actions.
+Resources MAY expose addition non-standard HTTP actions.
 Usage of "custom actions" SHOULD be used sparingly for consistency among resources.

 Routes MUST NOT allow verbs in resource paths.